TolikPylypchuk/SharpHook/README.md

 Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` was called.
 It also contains the `PostedEvents` property.

+## Library Status

+If you've noticed that this library hasn't gotten new commits in some time, rest assured that it's not abandoned!
+I'm not giving up on this library any time soon.

 ## Building from Source

 In order to build this library, you'll first need to get libuiohook binaries.
 You you can get a